 - This guide is aimed at the many different communities active in evaluation of socio-economic development programs.
 These include policy makers interest in what evaluation can do for them; public sector managers and civil servants who may commission evaluations, program managers wishing to incorporate evaluation results into the way the manage and plan their own programs; program partners who are increasingly involved as stakeholders in evaluations; and evaluators, many of whom will have detailed knowledge of specific areas of evaluation but will benefit from an overview of methods and approaches.
 Although the guide is intended for general users rather than specialists, Evalsed has prepared a number of sourcebooks that back up the content of the Guide.

-An especially user-friendly guide.
-Very good guidance on setting up an M&E system and deciding what to monitor.
+- An especially user-friendly guide, this guidance provides insights on on setting up an M&E system.
 Notable is the emphasis placed on monitoring and evaluation as a participatory learning exercise and on the importance of creating the necessary capacities and conditions for M&E.

 - Impact evaluations and development: NoNIE Guidance on Impact Evaluation

 - This report provides a guide to evaluating the impact of a project or programme.
 Impact evaluation is about attributing impacts to interventions, and can play a key role in development effectiveness.
 No single analytical method is best for addressing all aspects of impact evaluations, but some methods have an advantage over others in addressing a particular question or objective.
 Different methods can complement each other to provide a more complete picture of impact.
 Impact evaluations provide the greatest value when there is an articulated need to obtain the information they generate.

 - UNFPA Programme Manager’s Planning, Monitoring and Evaluation Toolkit